 From that inauspicious beginning, I went on to earn a degree in fine art and build a nice profitable career for myself in graphic design while attempting to maintain something of an art practice on the side.
 I eventually met and married my wonderfully creative husband, who encouraged me to go for broke (thankfully not literally) and pursue my dreams as a full time artist.
 I did, and haven’t looked back.

-My printmaking journey began years ago with an ill-fated trip to New Mexico and a chance encounter with a Gustave Baumann postcard.
-A fascination with the medium of woodcuts followed, and over the years it slowly simmered before boiling over into a full-fledged printmaking career.
-Though I earned a degree in Fine Art from Arizona State University, my printmaking skills were mostly learned during a long blizzardy winter in Maine, with a large stack of library books, a hot wood stove, and a dogged determination to forge my way into new artistic territory.
-What evolved is love affair with printmaking, and with woodcuts in particular.
-The historical aspects alone would keep me well entrenched in my local library if the draw of the studio were not so compelling.
-There are infinite possibilities for exploration and I am continually challenging myself in new areas of the medium.
+Not long after that, an ill-fated trip to New Mexico led to a chance encounter with a Gustave Baumann postcard, which kickstarted my fascination with the medium of woodcuts.
+It slowly simmered in the back of my mind for years before boiling over into a full-fledged printmaking obsession after we moved to Maine.
+I spent our first blizzardy winter here huddled indoors with a large stack of printmaking books, a blazing wood stove, and a dogged determination to forge my way into new artistic territory.
+What evolved is a love affair with printmaking, and with woodcuts in particular.

 While my painting took a backseat to printmaking for a time, I’m finding that more and more the two have a symbiotic relationship in my creative life.
 One medium often inspires my work in the other, and sometimes a subject matter that starts its life as a painting becomes a print.
 Or vice versa.
 Most days, my studio is a chaotic jumble of wood shavings, printmaking supplies, easels and paint, with lots of projects in process at once.
 It is a sharp contrast to my usual tendency towards orderliness, but I’m learning to embrace it.